canstar

 (low risk zone)

-Source: Collected in April 2025 from VicRoads
+Source: Collected in June 2026 from VicRoads.

-For a trailer (including caravans) you can expect to pay an additional $66.70.
+For a trailer (including caravans) you can expect to pay an additional $68.66.

 How car registration costs are calculated

 Vehicle registration is managed by VicRoads, and in Victoria the cost of car registration is bundled with Compulsory Third Party (CTP) insurance.
-So you pay one amount that covers both car rego and CTP.
+So you pay just one amount that covers both car rego and CTP.

 How do I know when my registration is due for renewal?

-Compulsory Third Party insurance in Victoria
+How does Compulsory Third Party (CTP) insurance work in Victoria?

-Compulsory Third Party (CTP) insurance is automatically included in the cost of car rego, and the Transport Accident Commission (TAC) is the sole CTP insurance provider in the state of Victoria.
+CTP insurance is automatically included in the cost of car rego in Victoria, and the Transport Accident Commission (TAC) is the sole provider.
 CTP insurance is a mandatory form of car insurance which all motorists are required to have in order to use Australian roads.
+It covers your legal liability if you injure or kill someone in a road accident.

 The TAC classifies vehicles in Victoria under the following categories:

-• Passenger vehicles.
+• Passenger vehicles

-• Goods carrying vehicles.
+• Goods carrying vehicles

-• Motorcycles.
+• Motorcycles

-• Miscellaneous vehicles.
+• Miscellaneous vehicles

-• Special use vehicles.
+• Special use vehicles

 Generally speaking, vehicles with a larger seating or carrying capacity or those designed for carrying goods, will pay a higher TAC charge and cost more to register.